bsglicker/4D-Image-Analysis/README.md

 J Vis Exp.
 2019 Apr 28;(146):10.3791/58618. doi: 10.3791/58618.
 PMID: 31081807

-To use these plugins, simply place the .class files in a folder inside the "plugins" folder in your ImageJ director.
+To use these plugins, simply place the .class files in a folder inside the "plugins" folder in your ImageJ directory.

 I have also provided a PDF file called "Editing and Processing 4D Movies".
 It explains how to use the plugins for an image analysis project.